Google Ads for Fashion Brands: The Campaign Structure That Scales

 Feed change 1: item-group IDs for all size and color variants

-The highest-leverage move on any fashion feed.
-Compress every size-and-color variant of the same product into one parent item-group ID.
+The single biggest move on any fashion feed.
+Compress every size-and-color variant of the same product into one parent item-group ID, the grouping field in Google's product data specification.
 One dress becomes one product with size and color attributes, not 32 separate products.

 Before: 32 products, each with 5-10 conversions per month, GMC misleading-pricing flag active.
 After: 1 product with 160-320 combined conversions per month, flag cleared, bidding on real signal.